Udhays07/My-100-days-C-coding-Challenge/README.md

 73. Write a Program to Replace substring in a string.[(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day73.c)
 74. Write a Program to Count common subsequence in two strings. [(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day74.c)
 75. Check if two strings match where one string contains wildcard characters. [(Code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day75.c)
-76. Write Program to check if two arrays are the same or not
+76. Write Program to check if two arrays are the same or not. [(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day76.c)
 77. Write Program to find the array type
 78. Write Program to find missing elements of a range
 79. Write Program to find Triplets with a given sum